 If you remember in Luke 16:19, the rich man of Jesus’ parable was “clothed in purple”.
 The dye was made from the murex sea snail by a well-guarded process according to the book of Maccabees – which calls it “purple of the sea”.
 Supposedly, it took 10-12,000 of the creatures to produce one gram of dye.
 Wow, that’s a lot of sea creatures!

-Did Lydia in the Bible have a husband?
+Did Lydia in the Bible Have a Husband?

 After she was saved, she influenced her entire household to trust Christ (Ac.
 16:15).
 We don’t know who was part of her household, but she most likely had servants and financial means since she lived in an affluent town.
+There are no records revealing whether she had a husband; she may have been a widow at this point in her life.

-What does Lydia Mean?
+What Does Lydia Mean?

 If you’re wondering what Lydia means, the name Lydia means “from Lydia” in Greek.
 Lydia was a region on the west coast of Asia Minor, supposedly named for legendary king Lydos.
 The meaning of the name Lydia in Hebrew means a standing pool.